-To prevent cases of hardship, the Dean may, upon written application and in exceptional circumstances, derogate from individual rules in these regulations.
+To prevent cases of hardship, the Dean may, upon written application and in exceptional circumstances, derogate from individual rules in these Study and Examination Regulations.

 § 47 Legal remedies

 - In accordance with the provisions of the University Act and the legislation on administrative law, an appeal may be filed with the Department of Education against decisions in connection with these Study and Examination Regulations. - The deadline for appeal is 30 days.